postsent/postsent.github.io/_pages/about.md

 layout: single_sidebar
 ---

-Hello, this is Jerry'g Blog.
+Hello, I am Jerry.

 I am a CS student majoring in AI.
+Finish my CS Bachelor degree at UNSW.

-This is a simple blog of my "journey to the west" host on the github page.
+This is a minimal blog of my "journey to the west".

 Why blog?
-Learn, understand and reflect.
+Learn, reflect and advance.

 **Disclaimer:**
 All posts are baesd on the time written, pls double check based on ur time.
 Suggestions given based on my experience.